xenondevs/Docs/docs/nova/addon/tile-entity-networks/networked-tile-entity.md

 ## End Point Data Holders

 To make data available for networks, we need to add `EndPointDataHolders` to our tile-entity.
-For the built-in network types, there are utility functions in `NetworkEndPoint` to easily create them from the tile-entity's internal data.
+For the built-in network types, there are utility functions in `NetworkedTileEntity` to easily create them from the tile-entity's internal data.

 ### Energy